Get Your Summer Vacation Side Hustle On

 5. Lose weight

 Shedding a few pounds isn’t always easy, but earning cash to do so can be an extra motivator.
 HealthyWage and DietBet are two websites that reward you for betting on yourself.
-If you achieve your goal, you get paid.
+If you achieve your weight loss goal, you get paid.

 Here’s how it works.
 You track your weight throughout each challenge and work toward a specific goal.
 How much you earn typically depends on the type of challenge you choose, the amount you contribute to the pot at the beginning, and how many other people achieve their goals.